-Females adopt behaviours that reduce the male molestation. costs of Thev synchronize their breeding activities to reduce harassment risk, and they rarely breed alone to reduce the likelihood of encounters with subadult males.
+Females adopt behaviours that reduce the of male molestation.
+They costs synchronize their breeding activities to reduce harassment risk, and they rarely breed alone to reduce the likelihood of encounters with subadult males.
 They also show a clear preference for larger harems, that guarantee a lower harassment risk: movements between arrival on land and parturition are mostly from smaller to larger harems, and the likelihood of abandonment of pups is lower for large harems.